-Next up is Adrienne “Madam” Muse, a self taught visual artist, illustrator, muralist and designer born in Florida and currently based in LA.
+Next up is Adrienne “Madam” Muse, a self-taught visual artist, illustrator, muralist and designer born in Florida and currently based in LA.
 Her beautiful portraiture uses realism to showcase the life she sees in her subjects.
 We adore her elegant zodiac sign paintings, but we’ve even spotted her sharing some queer cartoon creations too.
 She has also worked with a number of huge brands, including Coca-Cola and McDonald’s.

 Florence Given (@florencegiven)

 You might already be following this big name, or you may have recently read her best-selling book, Women Don’t Owe You Pretty, which features a multitude of Florence’s iconic artwork, combined with her own punchy phrases to get you rooting for yourself.
-Florence’s work depicts diverse women being their best selves, living their best lives, taking no shit, in Florence’s signature colour-popping 60s flare.
+Florence’s work depicts diverse women being their best selves, living their best lives, and taking no shit, in Florence’s signature colour-popping 60s flare.

 Ruth Mora (@_meanmachine)

 Last but not least, this hellraising comics artist and illustrator’s style can’t go unnoticed.
 Not to mention the apt Halloweeny colours for this time of year.
 With fabulous funky and punky women portrayed in leather, hot pink and Frankenstein greens, these characters epitomise lesbian and queer culture with tongue-in-cheek humour.
 You’ll certainly want to buy a print or t-shirt of these iconic works.

 So that’s a wrap on our favourite queer illustrators to follow on Instagram!
 But we hope your Instagram feed is now packed with queer content and wall art inspo and maybe even with a few orders in the bag!

 If you’re a lover of illustrations, check out our article on incredible female Tattoo Artists in London, and start following them on insta too!